MohammadRayhan190720/PH-B10-Next-Half/Milestone-10/Module-54/learning.md

  - THe Node runtime environment

 ### When To use node js?
-- Api Application - A grest choice for constructing an API application with both relational and non-relational databse
+- Api Application - A great choice for constructing an API application with both relational and non-relational databse
 - its all because
- - Node js runs on a single thread which makes it easuer to handle up to 10,000 concurrent requests
+ - Node js runs on a single thread which makes it easyer to handle up to 10,000 concurrent requests
  - all blocking I/O tasks are always being processed asynchronously by internal threads without interuoting the main thread
  - this makes node js good to handle the requests,make databse iperation and expose JSON object for clients
  - good to building real-time applications like